Written By Rachel Phipps

 - Check trusted websites for lists of approved or partner suppliers, such as the Slow Food movement (find the UK site here.)

-- Don’t discount a good old Google Search, including the meat you’re looking for and your location; just remember to do as much research as possible to check the meat you’re ordering is truly sustainable.
+- Don’t discount a good old Google Search, including the meat you’re looking for and your location; remember to do as much research as possible to check the meat you’re ordering is truly sustainable.

 - Once you’ve done a trial order from a particular website, try to place as large orders as possible or share deliveries with friends and family to cut down on the environmental impact and necessary specialty packaging every time you shop.